libass/libass/compare/README.md

   sub2-153000.png
 ```

-More precisely, the test program (`compare`) would scan the input directory and do the following:
+More precisely, the test program (`compare`) would scan all input directories and do the following:
 1) load all the fonts found (`*.ttf`, `*.otf`, `*.pfb`);
 2) search for subtitle files (`*.ass`);
 3) for every file found (`<sub_name>.ass`) scan for the files with names of `<sub_name>-NNNN.png`;